x-ploration-of-mars/x-stack/README.md

   - Enjoy the best DX imaginable with server actions/loaders, typescript server/client RPC calls, Valibot validation, Middlewares, Image optimization, etc.
   - Make your app performant right from the start thanks to built-in Resumability, Lazy-loading ($), Signals-based Reactivity, and Edge Deployment
   - Use any library from other frameworks (React & Angular ✅; Svelte, Solid & Vue incoming)
-- ✨ **Components ~~library~~ collection: Shadcn/ui (TailwindCSS w/ headless components)**
+- ✨ **Components ~~library~~ collection: Qwikcn (Shadcn "port" to Qwik with Tailwind & headless components)**

-  > ⚠️ Since some shadcn components must be rewritten natively or imported with qwikify$, this is a hard piece to use with Qwik atm.
-I have already started porting a few components and will spend most of my time on this before I can confidently release v1.
+  > ⚠️ Qwikcn is still a work in progress and should be considered as experimental!

   - Own your components and create your own design system to match your own brand requirements
   - Copy/Paste UI templates to speed up your scaffolding